Trump's Syria threat dismissed on streets of Damascus

 Damascus, Syria (CNN)On one of the Syrian capital's main highways, a plume of smoke is visible in the distance.
 A taxi driver leans out his car window and calls out to a cabbie next to him: "The fighting's started in Douma again today?"

-Eastern Ghouta's largest city, and last rebel hold-out, is less than 10 miles from the center of Damascus.
+Eastern Ghouta's largest city, and last rebel holdout, is less than 10 miles from the center of Damascus.

 But when reports surfaced about a suspected chemical attack claiming scores of lives in the enclave on Saturday, it felt like a world away.